 The people of Haiti cry out to God, but God is not the problem; greedy humans are the problem!
 And its not up to God to resolve the dilemma.
 Humans have been endowed with the wherewithal to befriend the earthquake.
 We can do it in USA, Canada, Japan, Malasyia, and even in the Island of Guam (a colony of the USA).
 And we have the economics and technological wisdom to do it all over the planet - in the name of divine justice.

 It is a HUMAN responsibility - not a DIVINE one.
 The divine rescuer is a delusionary myth.
-We have all the graces and resources to rescue ourselves.
+We have been endowed with all the graces and resources to rescue ourselves.
 Let's face that reality and get on with it.